matter-app/take-home-exercise-backend/README.md

 - The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
 We recommend using the LTS version.
 - In the repo root directory, run `npm install` to gather all dependencies.
-- Next, run `npm run migrate`.
-This will create a local SQLite database.
+- Next, run `npm run setup`.
+This will create a local SQLite database, and add some seed data.
 This database will live in a local file named `database.sqlite3`.
 - Then run `npm run watch`.
 This should start the server in development mode.

 ## Getting Started

 If you've never heard of `GraphQL`, don't worry — you'll be able to learn it in no time!
-You don't need to go deep and learn everything about `GraphQL`.
+You don't need to go deep and learn everything about it.

-For starters, 👉 [go through this tutorial](https://www.freecodecamp.org/news/learn-to-build-a-graphql-server-with-minimal-effort-fc7fcabe8ebd/) 👈 and you'll have learned all the basic skills necessary to complete this exercise.
+For starters, 👉 [go through this tutorial](https://www.freecodecamp.org/news/learn-to-build-a-graphql-server-with-minimal-effort-fc7fcabe8ebd/) 👈 and you'll learn all the basic skills necessary to complete this exercise.

 ## Technical Notes